philippotto-hauber/poll-tracker-assignment/README.md

 I calculate the trend as a **7-day moving average** of the reported vote share.
 To deal with days where there are no observations I first **linearly interpolate** the missing values.

-With polling data up to XXX, this produces the following trends for the five candidates:
+With polling data up to March 25, 2024 the trends for the five candidates look like this:

 ![Figure: trends](./plots/plot_trends.png)